evanmayer/hotspot/HOWTO.md

  ssh -X pi@timepi.local
 ```

  `-X` allows X-forwarding, in case a graphical application (like plotting) is invoked.
-You will be prompted for a password, which you can find printed on the bottom of the white plastic raspberry pi case.
+You will be prompted for a password, which you can find printed on the bottom of the white plastic Raspberry Pi case.

 ### Motors

+#### Can the motor drivers command the motors?

 If they are not already connected, motors should be connected to the screw terminals of the pi's stepper hat like this: